tonypunnacherry/Dynamic-Mutant-Subsumption/README.md

 TestNo is an integer
 MutantNo is an integer
 Status is a string that is either "FAIL", "TIME", or "EXC"

+Each row indicates whether a test kills a mutant.

 You can also generate kill maps for a sample Triangle program using [this mutant analysis program](https://bitbucket.org/rjust/mutation).